alaanaeeim/Material-Bottom-Tabs-Navigator/README.md

 This is [React Native Project].

-It is a Material Bottom Tab Bar Navigations screen for Ios and Android App.
+It is a Material Bottom Tab Bar Navigations Example for Ios and Android App.

 The app is built with React Native and was developed and tested for **IOS && Android**.